 The Executive Director and his designees will have the authority to procure goods, services and construction on behalf of the VPA.
 The Executive Director designates the Procurement Head to conduct procurement actions on behalf of the VPA.
 The Procurement Head authorizes individuals to procure items and services on behalf of the VPA using the VPA Small Purchase Charge Card (SPCC).
-SPCC procedures are outlined in this Policy Handbook.

 Procurements over \$2.5 million require approval by the Board through resolution prior to signing of the contract.
 The Board hereby delegates final authorization authority for all procurements \$2.5 million or less to the Executive Director.
-The Executive Director may designate colleagues to sign on his behalf for contracts up to \$2.5 million by written confirmation, sent to the Procurement Head.
+All Contracts will be signed by the Executive Director, unless the Executive Director designates colleagues to sign on his behalf for contracts up to \$2.5 million by written confirmation, sent to the Procurement Head.